wehlutyk/thesis/content/1-introduction-2-evolution.md

 Thus, in the epidemiological framework proposed by Sperber, the question of cultural stability and change is the question of the stability of cultural representations at the population level.

-To answer this question, Sperber introduces an additional concept: the dynamical system of representations which models a community's culture exhibits attractors, called *cultural attractors*, that depend on the complex interaction of psychological and ecological factors in the transmission of representations, and on the distribution of representations at a given moment in time [@sperber_explaining_1996, p.
-106-118].
+To answer this question, Sperber introduces an additional concept: the dynamical system of representations which models a community's culture exhibits attractors, called *cultural attractors*, that depend on the complex interaction of psychological and ecological factors in the transmission of representations, and on the distribution of representations at a given moment in time [@sperber_explaining_1996, pp. 106-118].
 A cultural attractor is thus a region in representation space towards which representations tend to come closer whenever they are transformed in an interaction.
 Such attraction can be due to a variety of factors.
 The tale of Little Red Riding Hood, for instance, could have remained stable through time because of an attractor due to basic cognitive mechanisms favouring a particular structure in the story.